Why No Gummy Vitamins After Bariatric Surgery

 Gummy Vitamins Do Not Contain Daily Requirements

 Gummy vitamins do not contain all of the vitamins and minerals your body requires daily.
-In addition, in ConsumerLab’s review of multivitamin content, they found that 4 out of 5 multivitamins have more or fewer amounts of vitamins than disclosed.
+In addition, in ConsumerLab’s review of multivitamin content, they found that 4 out of 5 multivitamins have more or fewer amounts of vitamins than disclosed – put lightly, they are not the best bariatric vitamins all-in-one solution to keep you healthy.

 Gummy Bioequivalence is Not the Same